Q. What is FreeRTOS?

 Q. How do I update my devices with new firmware?

-You can use the over-the-air (OTA) update feature of Amazon FreeRTOS (coming soon).
-Using the Amazon FreeRTOS OTA update job within the AWS IoT Device Management console, you will be able to select devices to update and sign your firmware image, and start the process of updating a fleet of devices.
-For more information on the OTA update feature, refer to the Amazon FreeRTOS user guide.
+You can use the over-the-air (OTA) update feature of FreeRTOS.
+Within the AWS IoT Device Management console, all you need to do is provide a firmware image, select the devices to update, select a code signing method, and create the FreeRTOS OTA job update.
+For more information on the OTA update feature and code signing, refer to the FreeRTOS user guide.

 Q. What is code signing?

-Code signing is a feature of AWS IoT Device Management and is designed to work easily with Amazon FreeRTOS.
-Code signing enables developers to confirm the integrity and origin of firmware images scheduled for OTA deployment to Amazon FreeRTOS devices.
+Code signing enables developers to confirm the integrity and origin of firmware images scheduled for over-the-air (OTA) deployment to FreeRTOS devices.
 The process confirms the integrity of firmware images using a cryptographic hash that validates that the code has not been altered or corrupted since it was signed.
 The process also uses public-key cryptography to sign these images with proof of origin that can be validated on the device.
-Using the integrated Amazon FreeRTOS OTA update device job within the AWS IoT Device Management console, developers can upload a new firmware image, sign that image, and deliver it to a group of devices in the field.
+Using the integrated FreeRTOS OTA update device job within the AWS IoT Device Management console, developers can upload a new firmware image, sign that image, and deliver it to a group of devices in the field.
 Those devices will validate the signature upon download and only install trusted code.
 Customers can use IAM to provide fine-grained access controls to signing tools, so only designated developers can sign and schedule new firmware updates.